freakhill/freakhill.github.io/content/vatista.md

 ## Combos

 Can I cancel beam into crystal?
+Nope ~

 combo from: